Campaign of the Month: August 2014

 There Sir Conrad happened upon Gregorius in the centre of the theatre, his head bowed and his hands spread, as if acknowledging applause.
 He looked up at the Brujah’s approach, and Sir Conrad saw that the old muse was weeping, his features oddly triumphant and simultaneously melancholic.
 He asked then if the warrior had come to end his suffering, for his time was at an end.
 Indeed, the elder’s very old troupe of ghoul players appeared to be preparing chains and stakes, obviously intent on helping their master meet the Final Death with the dawn.

-As if compelled to give a final confession, Gregorius then admitted to Sir Conrad that over the last 5 centuries he had carefully, patiently driven Michael mad.
+As if compelled to give a final confession, Gregorius then admitted to Sir Conrad that over the last five centuries he had carefully, patiently driven Michael mad.
 He had done so with the intensity of his extraordinary plays, interwoven with subtle uses of his Dementation when given solitary access to the Archangel during his bouts of torpor.
-Quietly, glacially, he reawakened the worst pretensions of divinity that the passionate methuselah had espoused before he became a Christian, and then into led him into renewed and twisted fantasies of his own divine nature.
+Quietly, glacially, he reawakened the worst pretensions of divinity that the passionate methuselah had espoused before he became a Christian, and then led him into renewed and twisted fantasies of his own divine nature.
 He couldn’t even remember why, save that he had hated Michael for all his years, and that the Incognitus wished it so.
 With his typical flourish, Gregorius smiled through his bloody tears and said that he had broken the Archangel’s wings, and doomed the Dream to fall along with him.